Number of Exits

 Never block exits.

-• The exit routes should be located as far away as practical from each other so that if one exit route is blocked by fire or smoke, employees can evacuate using the second exit route.
+- The exit routes should be located as far apart as practical so that if one exit is blocked by fire or smoke, employees can evacuate using the other.

 For assistance in determining the number of exit routes necessary for your workplace, consult NFPA 101, Life Safety Code.